ligardoisaghost/imaghostnow-coherence-architecture/architecture/architecture:overview.md

 # Architecture Overview

-The architecture layer defines the static structure of the IMAGHOSTNOW system.
+The architecture layer defines the structural channels through which signals, states, and meaning move through the IMAGHOSTNOW system.

-It captures how each layer fits together, how boundaries are enforced, and how
-coherence is preserved through design patterns, contracts, and invariants.
+Where `framework/` defines constraints and `algorithmic/` defines behavior, the architecture layer specifies the *physical arrangement* of the system.

 ## Purpose

+- Provide structural channels for flows
-- Define the system’s structural shape
+- Define hierarchical and cross-linked component relationships
-- Establish relationship rules between layers
+- Expose interface surfaces to higher layers
+- Anchor diagrams, data structures, and visual representations
+- Enforce shape that all behavior must respect

+## Architecture Characteristics

+- Hierarchical yet cross-linked
+- Deterministic shape boundaries
+- Stable component graph
-- Stabilize the coherence model
+- Forward-only coherence flow model
-- Provide a blueprint for scaling and revisions
-- Anchor the system’s conceptual core

-## Contains
-- `components.md` — Structural blocks and their responsibilities
-- `interfaces.md` — Contracts, boundaries, and allowed interactions

-## Notes
-Architecture does not change frequently.
-When it changes, the entire system
-must be re-evaluated for drift, coupling, and loss of coherence.
+- Strict interface surfaces

+## Relationship to Other Layers

+- Uses:
+  - `framework/layers.md`
+  - `root/structure.md`
+  - `algorithmic/logic.md`

+- Provides:
+  - Structure to `visual/`
+  - Channels to `data/`
+  - Boundaries to `creative/`
+  - Reference geometry to `diagrams/`

+Changes to architecture must not violate internal or cross-layer shape invariants.